RenderKit/ospray/doc/api.md

     float ospGetVariance(OSPFrameBuffer);

 Note this value is only updated after synchronizing with `OSP_FRAME_FINISHED`, as further described in [asynchronous rendering].
+The estimated variance can be used by the application as a quality indicator and thus to decide whether to stop or to continue progressive rendering.

 The framebuffer takes a list of pixel operations to be applied to the image in sequence as an `OSPData`.
 The pixel operations will be run in the order